siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 ---
-title: A Maxwell Universe – PART I — FOUNDATIONS OF REALITY
+title: A Maxwell Universe –
 date: 2025-12-05 12:31
 ---